KnightJC/Jacks-Gym/README.md

 ## Testing

+- Nav links work and the user is directed to the correct page of the site
+- Logo takes the user back to the main page
+- Social media takes you to the correct links
+- Hover over links are clear and not default blue
-- I tested this page and works on different browsers such as firefox and chrome.
+- I tested this page and works on different browsers such as Firefox and Chrome.
-- The project looks viberant, functions and looks good to the eye.
-All screens sizes work using the inspect element.
+- The project looks vibrant, functions, and looks good to the eye.
+All screen sizes work using within inspect elements whilst changing device size.
-- The navigation, header, time table, photos, contact us, sign up form are all readable and easy to understand as well as navigate.
+- The navigation, header, timetable, photos, contact us, sign up form are all readable and easy to understand as well as navigate.
-- The sign up form works and requires fields to be entered such as first and last name, email, phone number. date of birth as well as what you're interested in.
+- The sign-up form works and requires fields to be entered such as first and last name, email, and phone number. date of birth as well as what you're interested in.

 ## Validator Testing